ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/SPH.md

 $$ p_i = k(\rho_{i} − \rho_{0}), $$

-where $`\rho_{0}`$ is a resting density and $k$ is a gas constant.
+where $`\rho_ {0}`$ is a resting density and $k$ is a gas constant.

 ## Pressure force

-The force exerted on the particle due to pressure from neighbouring fluid particles is calculated as
+The force exerted on the particle due to pressure from neighboring fluid particles is calculated as

 $$ \mathbf{F} _{pi} = −\sum_j \frac{m}{\rho_j} \frac{p_i + p_j}{2} \nabla \phi_p (\mathbf{r} _{ij}, h), $$